Siege of Corinth: Russell's House

-As the wings of Halleck's army group began to align themselves in front of Corinth, Maj.
-Gen. William Tecumseh Sherman proposed a plan of attack against the Confederate brigade of Brig.
-Gen. James R. Chalmers, which had created a strong defensive position at the Russell house along the Confederate front lines.
-Sherman met with generals Halleck and George Henry Thomas on May 16 to discuss his plan.
-Sherman planned for the brigades of Colonel Morgan L. Smith and Brig.
-Gen. James W. Denver to lead the attack with Maj.
-Gen. Stephen A. Hurlbut's division lending support.
+As the wings of Halleck's army group began to align themselves in front of Corinth, Major General William Tecumseh Sherman proposed a plan of attack against the Confederate brigade of Brigadier General James R. Chalmers, which had created a strong defensive position at the Russell house along the Confederate front lines.
+Sherman met with generals Halleck and Thomas on May 16 to discuss his plan.
+Sherman planned for the brigades of Colonel Morgan L. Smith and Brigadier General James W. Denver to lead the attack with Brigadier General Stephen A. Hurlbut's division lending support.
 On May 17 the attack commenced with Denver on the right, Smith in the center and Hurlbut's reserve to the right.
 Chalmers offered a stubborn resistance while some of his men fired from within the Russell house.
 The Confederates almost succeeded with a flank attack against Smith's right but were repulsed by Colonel Thomas Kilby Smith and the 54th Ohio Infantry.
 As soon as a battery from the 1st Illinois Artillery deployed the advantage was in favor of the Union forces.
 Chalmers retreated beyond Philips Creek near the Russell house property and Morgan Smith's brigade occupied high ground on which the house stood.
 Sherman's losses were 10 killed and 31 wounded all of which were from Smith's brigade.
 Confederate losses were unknown but Sherman reported 12 dead left on the field.
-That same day a division under Brig.
-Gen. Thomas W. Sherman drove off a Confederate force covering a crossing along Bridge Creek.
+That same day a division under Brigadier General Thomas W. Sherman drove off a Confederate force covering a crossing along Bridge Creek.